Support Page Content

 Enlisted

-The enlisted force is the backbone of the armed forces.
-The enlisted airmen and space professionals are the core of the Air & Space Force's technical competencies.
-To enlist, the member goes to a recruiter to learn about eligibility and different job options.
-After completing an Armed Services Vocational Aptitude Battery (ASVAB) and Military Entrance Processing Station (MEPS) physical exam, the member can enlist and then attend Basic Military Training (BMT) to learn basic military discipline and decorum.
-BMT is followed by technical training in the member's specific career field, such as security forces, aircraft maintenance, intelligence, cyber security, personnel, records management, finance, etc.
+The enlisted force is the backbone of the armed forces, serving as the core of the Air Force and Space Force's technical competencies.
+To enlist, a member must have a high school diploma or equivalent—although many enlisted air and space professionals hold bachelor's degrees or higher.
+The process begins by meeting with a recruiter to learn about eligibility and job options, followed by completing the Armed Services Vocational Aptitude Battery (ASVAB) and a Military Entrance Processing Station (MEPS) physical exam.
+Once enlisted, members attend Basic Military Training (BMT) to learn basic military discipline and decorum, followed by technical training in a specific career field, such as security forces, aircraft maintenance, intelligence, cyber security, personnel, records management, or finance.
+Enlisted members progress through different ranks as well as numbered technical levels (3, 5, 7, 9).
+As they advance, senior enlisted members take on greater responsibility and leadership roles; in addition to commanding younger enlisted members, they have a vital duty to develop and mentor the officers who command them.

-Air Force ROTC is for officer candidates, so if you want to enlist, please visit: Find a Recruiter Near You
+Note: Air Force ROTC is for officer candidates, so if you want to enlist, please visit: Find a Recruiter Near You

 Officers